evanx/rquery/google-authenticator.md

    }
 ```
 where `0` and `1` are excluded by the relevant standard since they can be confused with `I` and `O.`

+In practice, you should use a well regarded OTP library to generate the shared secret key.

 The URI encoding of Google Charts URL:
 ```javascript